ooksy/latentclassification/README.md

 library(lsirm12pl)
 ```

 We can decide dimension to be 2 or 3 to visualize latent space by setting ndim as 2 or 3.
+Here we will make just 2 dimensional plot.
 niter is number of iteration, nburn is discarded mcmc, nthin is the number of thining in mcmc.
 jump_parameter means the amount of jump when you do mcmc. pr_paramaeters are about the prior values.